The Methodist Hospital - Research Institute Cohort

 Ervin Adam, M.D., Has served as professor of the Department of Molecular Virology & Microbiology and in the department of Obstetrics and Gynecology at Baylor College of Medicine.
 Dr. Adam has been a faculty member for over 40 years.
 As an Epidemiologist, he has been instrumental in establishing the procedures for data analysis and data storage for the original DESAD project and the current DES Follow-up Study.
 He has published many research articles in peer review journals.
 Dr. Adam continues his involvement as Sub-Contractor with The Methodist Hospital-Research Institute.

-Dana Ambriz is the coordinator for the DES Follow-up Study at The Methodist Hospital-Research Institute.
-Ms. Ambriz is responsible for daily management, and supervision of accumulated data collection for the study.
+Jaya Kamath, MS, CCRC is the Clinical Trials Manager for the Department of Obstetrics and Gynecology at the Methodist Hospital.
+Ms. Kamath is responsible for daily management, and supervision of accumulated data collection for the study.

 Carolyn B. Alexander, R.N. was a staff member of Baylor College of Medicine De-partment of Obstetrics and gynecology for 31 years, and served as research nurse for the original DESAD study.
 She continues this roll at The Methodist Hospital – Research Institute.
 She is primarily responsible for the review and abstraction of medical records received for participants.